uwcart/mapstudy/doc/API.md

 			-"symbol"-: -"circle"- -image url-

-Symbol to use for proportional symbol or dot map.
+Symbol to use for proportional symbol map.
 Optional; default is `circle`.
 Not available to choropleth or isarithmic maps.
 For proportional symbol maps, if the dataset consists of point features, symbols will be placed on point coordinates; otherwise, symbols will be placed on the centroids of polygon features.
-While use of something other than `circle` for a dot map is possible, it is not recommended.

 #### map.dataLayers[i].techniques[i].interval